 Indications and Usage for Benzonatate

-Benzonatate capsules are indicated for the symptomatic relief of cough.
+Benzonatate capsules USP are indicated for the symptomatic relief of cough.

-Pregnancy Category C. Animal reproduction studies have not been conducted with Benzonatate.
-It is also not known whether Benzonatate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Benzonatate capsules should be given to a pregnant woman only if clearly needed.
+Usage in Pregnancy: Pregnancy Category C. Animal reproduction studies have not been conducted with Benzonatate capsules USP.
+It is also not known whether Benzonatate capsules USP can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Benzonatate capsules USP should be given to a pregnant woman only if clearly needed.

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk caution should be exercised when Benzonatate capsules are administered to a nursing woman.
+Nursing mothers: It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk caution should be exercised when Benzonatate capsules USP are administered to a nursing woman.

-Carcinogenicity, mutagenicity, and reproduction studies have not been conducted with Benzonatate.
+Carcinogenesis, mutagenesis, impairment of fertility: Carcinogenicity, mutagenicity, and reproduction studies have not been conducted with Benzonatate capsules USP.